- Computer Science

 Biology is the study of the basic characteristics of living things.
 The course begins at the molecular level and systematically progresses through increasing levels of biological organization, ending with a study of humans and their environment.
 Students develop laboratory skills and techniques through regularly scheduled, discovery-oriented experiments.

 This course follows the general outline of the biology course, but it covers the material in greater depth, particularly in cell biology, genetics, and the diversity of living organisms.
-To be admitted to the course, students must have demonstrated superior ability and work ethic in their current science class.
+Students must be committed to a significantly higher level of rigor than the regular-level course.
+Students must have demonstrated superior ability and work ethic in their current science class to be admitted to this course.

 This course introduces students to scientific ways of viewing the world around them.
 Topics include elementary mechanics, light, electricity, and magnetism.
 Students develop laboratory skills and techniques through regularly scheduled, discovery-oriented experiments.

 Engineering Design is a semester-long elective that introduces the various ways innovators can take an idea and produce an output.
 From prototypes to publications to patents to profits, students will engage in hands-on group collaborations to brainstorm, develop, and ultimately communicate their creations.
-Students completing Engineering Design are eligible to work on individual projects.
+Students completing Engineering Design are eligible to work on individual projects in Independent Scientific Research.
 Departmental approval is required for admission.

 This semester-long course allows students to hone the hands-on skills that were introduced in Molecular Methods or Engineering Design.
 Students will further their proficiency in techniques associated with molecular and cell biology, engineering design, or advanced computing and begin to work independently.
 Upon approval of their research proposals, students are expected to begin work on their projects.
 This course is rigorous and requires a high level of dedication and self-motivation.
 Students must be ready to display their work at the Baylor Science and Engineering Symposium in May.
 To be admitted to the course, students must have demonstrated superior ability and work ethic in all academic areas.
 Molecular Methods or Engineering Design are prerequisite.
 Departmental approval is required.